seladb/PcapPlusPlus/README.md

 - Support for ntop's **PF_RING** packet capturing engine that dramatically improves the packet capture speed
 - Support for many protocols, including HTTP protocol parsing and editing and SSL/TLS parsing
 - Support for Remote Capture capabilities on Windows (using RPCAP protocol supported in WinPcap)
+- Support for reading and writing **PCAPNG** files (a lot more more than currently supported in WinPcap/libpcap)
 - Vast object-oriented filtering mechanism that makes libpcap filters a lot more user-friendly (no need to know the exact filter string to use)

 PcapPlusPlus is currently supported on **Windows**, **Linux** and **Mac OS X**.